hrushikesh4869/DeadCodeElimination/README.md

 }
 ```

 In such cases branch instruction's condition variable is redundant.
 Simply setting that variable to a constant offers more chances to eliminate dead code.
-Following is a resulting code after setting condition variable in branch to true and eliminating dead code.
+Following is a resulting code after setting condition variable in branch to constant and eliminating dead code.

 ```llvm
 define i32 @main(i32 %argc, ptr %argv) {